-First, your application must keep track of the last ledger offset received from the transaction service or the command completion service.
+First, your application must keep track of the ledger offset as described in the paragraph about crash recovery.
 When switching to a new Ledger API endpoint, it must resume consumption of the transaction (tree) and/or the command completion streams starting from this last received offset.